getify/foi-lang/Foi-Guide.md

 Above, Record/Tuple fields are accessed with `.` operator, whether numeric or lexical-identifier. `[    ]` field access syntax evaluates field-name expressions (including strings that may include non-identifier characters).

-Since `.` is an operator, Record/Tuple field access can also be performed in the evaluation-expression form, in which case it evaluates the second argument as an expression (like the `[    ]` form does):
+Since `.` is an operator, Record/Tuple field access can also be performed in the operator-as-function form, in which case it evaluates the second argument as an expression (like the `[    ]` form does):

 ```java
 def idx: 2;